philadams-zz/philadams.net/src/quotes.md

 -
 > Furious activity is no substitute for understanding. _H.
 H. Williams_

 -
+> Success is a peace of mind which is a direct result of self-satisfaction in
+> knowing you did your best to become the best that you are capable of
+> becoming. _John Wooden_

+-
 > Do, or do not.
 There is no try. _Yoda_